 What To Consider When Buying Rode USB Microphones

 Applications: Are you using the Rode USB mic for podcasting, voice- calls, interviews or singing recordings?
 You have to know the purpose of using the mic.
-Currently, Rode has two brands of USB mic.
+Currently, Rode has two brands of a USB mic.
 The “NT-USB” which is optimized for speaking voice such as podcasting and voiceover related tasks.
 And the “Podcaster” which is optimized for singing and music recordings.

 Pre-amps?: Most USB mics consist of internal preamps.
-It’s just a matter of how well the built-in pre-amps is capable of amplifying sound into PC.
+It’s just a matter of how well the built-in pre-amps are capable of amplifying sound into PC.
 Does the selected USB mic need additional pre-amps to amplify its sound for better quality audio output?

 Budget: To be honest.
 USB mics by Rode are not cheap if compared to other USB mic manufacturers such as Blue Microphones and Sennheiser.